Logo

 Robert Brustein conceived and adapted the musical Shlemiel the First, based on the stories of Isaac Bashevis Singer and set to traditional klezmer music, which was directed and choreographed by David Gordon.

-Robert Brustein has been the recipient of many awards and honors, including:.
+Robert Brustein was the recipient of many awards and honors, including:.

 Robert Brustein's papers are housed at the Howard Gotlieb Archival Research Center at Boston University.